-Significant portion of other receivables pertain to advances to third parties arising from taxes paid on the land acquired by the Group on behalf of the sellers.
+Significant portion of other receivables include advances to third parties arising from taxes paid on the land acquired by the Group on behalf of the seller, receivables from Dearborn and interest receivables.

-The Group had not written-off any uncollectible accounts from third parties against outstanding balance of other receivables as of December 31, 2022, 2021 and 2020
+The Group had not written-off any uncollectible accounts from third parties against outstanding balance of other receivables as of December 31, 2023, 2022 and 2021

-As of December 31, 2022 and 2021, the carrying value of ICRs used as collateral to secure borrowings from banks amounted to P15.0 billion and P3.5 billion, respectively (see Note 17).
+As of December 31, 2023 and 2022, the carrying value of ICRs used as collateral to secure borrowings from banks amounted to P16.4 billion and P16.4 billion respectively (see Note 17).

-A reconciliation of the allowance for impairment at the beginning and end of 2022, 2021 and 2020 is shown below.
+A reconciliation of the allowance for impairment at the beginning and end of 2023, 2022 and 2021 is shown below.